mcruzdev/blog/docs/posts/creating-quarkus-extension.md

 }
 ```

-!!! info "@Record is not necessary
+!!! info "@Record is not necessary"

     The `@Record` annotation isn't always mandatory.
 Sometimes, annotating the method solely with `@BuildStep` suffices to include it in the augmentation process.
 However, the `@Record` annotation becomes necessary when you intend to record a portion of runtime code.